How Do Pre-Existing Injuries Affect My Personal Injury Claim?

 In a personal injury case, it is not uncommon for a victim to encounter questions from the at-fault party’s legal team and the insurance company regarding pre-existing conditions.
 Accident victims are not entitled to compensation for any previous conditions or injuries they might have had, but they could be eligible for compensation in cases where their condition was worsened as a result of the accident.
 This could cover physical and mental injuries, or a combination of the two.

 The Importance of Disclosing Previous Injuries or Conditions

 After being involved in an accident, it is crucial to be honest with your personal injury attorney regarding any pre-existing conditions you had at the time of your accident.
 If you do not disclose these conditions, or if you omit vital information, your chances of securing a fair settlement could be irreparably damaged.
-In cases where a new injury affects the same area as an old injury, disclosure is particularly essential, since the entire claim can be jeopardized by the victim’s failure to be upfront about all pre-existing injuries.
+In cases where a new injury affects the area of an old injury, disclosure is particularly essential, since the claim can be compromised by the victim’s failure to be upfront about all pre-existing injuries.

 Remember, an insurance company will do their due diligence and scrutinize your past, so it is best to be forthcoming and to work with doctors to prove how the accident aggravated your previous conditions.

 Eggshell Plaintiff Theory